 9.6 – Great / Excellent

-To honour this world renounced mathematical genius, Ramanujan Museum was established on 1993 in Chennai by Mr. P.K.
-Srinivasan a Math educator who spent for almost 25 years to collect the resources which celebrates Srinivasa Ramanujan’s life and massive contributions to the world of mathematicians.
-The museum was accommodated in the premises of the Avvai Cultural Academy, Royapuram, Chennai by Mr. A. T. Bose who is the currently head and leading the Ramanujan Museum along with its director Ms. Meena Suresh.
+To honour this world renounced mathematical genius, Ramanujan Museum was established in 1993 in Chennai by Mr P.K.
+Srinivasan a Math educator who spent almost 25 years collecting the resources which celebrate Srinivasa Ramanujan’s life and massive contributions to the world of mathematicians.
+The museum was accommodated in the premises of the Avvai Cultural Academy, Royapuram, Chennai by Mr A. T. Bose who is currently head and leading the Ramanujan Museum along with its director Ms Meena Suresh.

 Travel tips for Ramanujan Museum, Chennai

 15/9, Somu Chetty, 4th Lane, Royapuram, Chennai, Tamil Nadu 600013.
 India

 Hours: 10 AM to 7.30 PM (All working days)